 No-Code Components

 Luna provides two MonoBehaviour components that expose the UIRender system in the Inspector — no C# required.
-They follow the same target-resolution pattern as TransitionAnimator: assign a UIViewComponent or UIDocument, specify an element name, and choose when to activate.
+They follow the same target-resolution pattern as TransitionAnimator: assign a UIViewComponent or PanelRenderer, specify an element name, and choose when to activate.

 UIRenderActivator